pavlovic-bojan/Etherscan/README.md

    Force the user to create a password from a combination of UPPERCASE lowercase letters and at least one special character

-* When one of the fields for the password is clicked on the display shows the password of both fields
+* When one of the fields for the password is clicked on the button shows the password of both fields is visible

    __Steps to reproduce__
    * fill all fields for registration form
-   * click on show password icon in field password
+   * click on show password button in field password

    __Actual Result__

-   One of the fields for the password is clicked on the display shows the password of both fields is visible
+   One of the fields for the password is clicked on the button shows the password of both fields is visible

    __Expected result__

-   Just need to show the password in that field when is click on show password
+   Just need to show the password in that field when is click on show password button

 __I say once again that I haven't read the documentation, but in my opinion this is a serious bug.__